apache/pulsar-site/release-notes/versioned/pulsar-3.0.1.md

 - [Broker] Make ExtensibleLoadManagerImpl's broker filter pure async by @Demogorgon314 in [#20666](https://github.com/apache/pulsar/pull/20666)
 - [Broker] Fix the publish latency spike from the contention of MessageDeduplication by @codelipenghui in [#20647](https://github.com/apache/pulsar/pull/20647)
 - [Broker] Fix get owned service units NPE by @Demogorgon314 in [#20625](https://github.com/apache/pulsar/pull/20625)
-- [Broker] Topic policy can not be work well if replay policy message has any exception. by @zhanghaou in [#20613](https://github.com/apache/pulsar/pull/20613)
+- [Broker] Topic policy can not work well if replay policy message has any exception. by @zhanghaou in [#20613](https://github.com/apache/pulsar/pull/20613)
-- [Broker] Fix the publish latency spike issue with large number of producers by @codelipenghui in [#20607](https://github.com/apache/pulsar/pull/20607)
+- [Broker] Fix the publish latency spike issue with a large number of producers by @codelipenghui in [#20607](https://github.com/apache/pulsar/pull/20607)
 - [Broker] New load balancer system topic should not be auto-created now by @heesung-sn in [#20566](https://github.com/apache/pulsar/pull/20566)
 - [Broker] Handle get owned namespaces admin API in ExtensibleLoadManager by @Demogorgon314 in [#20552](https://github.com/apache/pulsar/pull/20552)
 - [Broker] Handle heartbeat namespace in ExtensibleLoadManager by @Demogorgon314 in [#20551](https://github.com/apache/pulsar/pull/20551)